Edoardoba/test/create_a_card.md

 When you are done just click **Add** and you are good to go!

--------QUI PENSAVO DI SPEZZARE IL FILE E CREARE UN ALTRO MD CHIAMATO "Customize your data card"
+-------QUI PENSAVO DI SPEZZARE IL FILE E CREARE UN ALTRO MD CHIAMATO "Customize your data card"--------------

 ## Customize your data card

 Once you have created a Data card by using one of the available methods, we offer the possibility to highly customize it according to your style and to your needs.
+.
+.
+.
+.
+.